nptruong01/Banking-Transaction-Management-App/README.md

 ## Function

-Once the application is running, the user interface will display with the following options:

 ### Manage System
 - **User Account Management**: Enables administrators to manage user accounts.
 - **User Permissions**: Allows administrators to assign permissions to users.